deliteser112/eclipse-platform-releng-buildtools/docs/first-steps-tutorial.md

     testing purposes, where `REAL` identifies the TLD is a live TLD.
 *   `roid_suffix` is the suffix that will be used for repository ids of domains on the TLD.
-This suffix must be all uppercase and a maximum of eight ASCII characters and can be set t the upper-case equivalent of our TLD name (if it is 8 characters or fewer), such as "EXAMPLE."
+This suffix must be all uppercase and a maximum of eight ASCII characters and can be set to the upper-case equivalent of our TLD name (if it is 8 characters or fewer), such as "EXAMPLE."
 You can also abbreviate the upper-case TLD name down to 8 characters.
 Refer to the [gTLD Registry
     Advisory: Correction of non-compliant ROIDs][roids] for further information.